-After a fire in the home, families are left temporarily homeless, and they’ve potentially lost all possessions, including family pictures, irreplaceable keepsakes and valuable documents.
+After a fire in the home, families are left temporarily homeless.
+Many lose all possessions, including family pictures, irreplaceable keepsakes, and valuable documents.
 To top it off, partial or complete fire damage to a home can be a catastrophic financial event for a family.
 For most of us, a home is our greatest investment and our largest financial asset.

 Contents of Your Home

-When it comes to fires caused by the negligence of others, you’re entitled to be put back in the position you were in before the at-fault person caused the loss.
+When there is a fire caused by the negligence of others, you’re entitled to compensation to restore your situation.
 After fire damage or any kind of loss to your home due to someone else’s negligence, you should diligently make a list of all items that you lost.
 If the fire impacted your entire home, then go room by room and write down all of the items you remember being in each particular room.
 This will help the fire damage attorney.

 Thorough Investigation and Evaluation